-The Thrive program is designed to support AAC students throughout graduation.
+The Thrive Program in the Academic Advancement Center (AAC) is designed to support AAC students throughout graduation.
 Thrive aims to support students’ academic and non-academic goals, as they all relate to student success.
-Students engage in a variety of activities that allow students to settle into their environments, focus on their personal and professional goals, and prepare for graduation and life post-graduation.
-Students in the Thrive program will engage in opportunities to explore growth in the following areas: Academic Success, Financial Literacy, Graduate School Preparation, Career Development, Welless, Justice, & Undergraduate Research
+Students engage in a variety of engagement opportunities that allow students to settle into their environments, focus on their personal and professional goals, and prepare for graduation and life post-graduation.
+Students in the Thrive program will engage in opportunities to explore growth in the following focus areas: post-graduation pathways, personal development, and financial literacy.

 Thrive Program Coordinators

 Meet with your assigned Retention Specialist 2-3 times minimum per semester.